Friedrichstadt (Berlin): History

+Reconstruction

+In the 1970s Friedrichstadt was little more than wasteland near the Berlin Wall with few crumbling 19th century tenements buildings.
+In 1979 the West Berlin Councilman for Housing and Construction Harry Ristock initiated preparations for the International Building Exhibition Berlin (IBA).
+Southern Friedrichstadt became the main focus for inner-city regeneration.
+Prominent international architects joined urban planners.

 After the German reunification, a more comprehensive reconstruction effort was made in the neighbourhood, with the goal of restoring the neighbourhood to its former prominence.
 Many new and luxurious buildings were built with attention to historical styles.
 Many new businesses, including several high-end department stores and shops opened in the neighbourhood.
 Gradually the Friedrichstadt neighbourhood is restoring its famous pre-war charm.

 Points of interest

 The Gendarmenmarkt is considered to be among the most beautiful plazas in all of Europe.
 In the middle of the plaza is a major theater, flanked by two important churches, the Deutscher and Französischer Dom (English: German and French cathedrals).
 Many new buildings have been constructed in the area as well.
-Due to the destruction from World War II, the oldest building on the Gendarmenmarkt is the former Bank of Prussia, built in 1901.
+Due to the destruction from World War II, the oldest surviving building on the Gendarmenmarkt is the former Prussian State Bank, built in 1901.
 Other buildings on the square have been carefully reconstructed.
 The German and French cathedrals were built from 1701 to 1708, and the cupolaed towers were added by each church at the same time, over 100 years later.
 Between these, the twice-destroyed Konzerthaus now seats 1,850.

 Because Berlin is an independent city-state within Germany, Berlin has its own parliament at the state level.
 Berlin's Prussian parliament building, now housing the House of Representatives of Berlin, is located in Friedrichstadt, along Niederkirchnerstraße.
 The building has been in use since 1899, when the Prussian House of Commons used it.
 The neighbourhood is also host to the Memorial to the Murdered Jews of Europe, a large and sometimes controversial monument located one block south of the Brandenburg Gate.
 It is located in the northwest corner of the neighbourhood.
 Another famous landmark in Friedrichstadt is Checkpoint Charlie, the most infamous border crossing between East and West Berlin between 1945 and 1990.